swetasridhar/TipCalcProject/tips/README.md

-# tip-calculator
+# TipCalcProject
 Sweta Sridhar's first repository on Github created for the iOS Pre-Work: Tip Calculator App through CodePath Courses.
-# Pre-work - Tip Calculator
+# Pre-work - TipCalcProject

-Tip Calculator is a tip calculator application for iOS.
+TipCalcProject is a tip calculator application for iOS.

 Submitted by: Sweta Sridhar